mParticle/mparticle-web-sdk/README.md

 For more detailed usage examples, including integrating with our iOS and Android SDKs, please see documentation at [http://docs.mparticle.com](http://docs.mparticle.com)

+## Running the Tests

+A suite of test cases can be run by serving the /test directory from a web server (such as [serve](https://www.npmjs.com/package/serve)), and pointing a web browser to index.html.
+This will execute the tests and also display code coverage results.
+Note that serving the test directory from the file system directly will not work.

 ## License

 Copyright 2015 mParticle, Inc.